sufrin/Red/AppleRed/README.md

 # Making `AppleRed.app` for `OS/X`

-This directory has the means to construct a standalone `AppleRed` app that *can* function without an external server on versions of `OS/X` earlier than `Catalina 10.15.7`.
+This directory has the means to construct a standalone orthodox `AppleRed` app that *can* function without an external server on versions of `OS/X` earlier than `Catalina 10.15.7`.